Snoop Dogg: Early life

 Calvin Cordozar Broadus Jr. was born on October 20, 1971, in Long Beach, California, to Beverly Tate (1951–2021) and Vernell Varnado.
 Varnado, who was a Vietnam War veteran, singer, and mail carrier, left the family only three months after Snoop Dogg's birth, and thus he was named after his stepfather, Calvin Cordozar Broadus Sr. (1948–1984).
 His biological father remained largely absent from his life.
 As a boy, his mother nicknamed him "Snoopy" due to his love for and likeness to the cartoon character from Peanuts.
 He was the second of his mother's three sons.

 Snoop Dogg was raised Baptist and began singing and playing piano at Golgotha Trinity Baptist Church when he was very young.
 His mother, a member of the church choir, was one of his "prime musical influences" growing up and introduced him to old-school R&B music.
 In his youth, Snoop Dogg sold candy, delivered newspapers, and bagged groceries.
 Snoop Dogg was described as having been a dedicated student and enthusiastic churchgoer, active in choir and football.

 In sixth grade, Snoop Dogg began rapping.
 He would frequently rap in school, as he recalled: "When I rapped in the hallways at school I would draw such a big crowd that the principal would think there was a fight going on.
 It made me begin to realize that I had a gift.
 I could tell that my raps interested people and that made me interested in myself".

 In his teenage years, Snoop Dogg began engaging in unlawful activities and joining gangs, despite his mother's preventive efforts.
 He was a member of the Rollin' 20s Crips gang in the Eastside neighborhood of Long Beach; in 1993, however, he denied the frequent police and media reports by saying that he never joined a gang.
 Shortly after graduating from Long Beach Polytechnic High School in 1989, he was arrested for possession of cocaine, and for the next three years was frequently incarcerated, including at Wayside Jail.
 With his two cousins, Nate Dogg and Lil' ½ Dead, and friend Warren G, he recorded homemade tapes, with one titled Over the Counter attracting some label interest.
-The four called their group 213 after the area code of their native Long Beach at that time, and recorded their first four-song demo at their local VIP Records store.
+The four called their group 213 after the area code of their hometown Long Beach, and they recorded their first four-song demo at their local VIP Records store.
 One of Snoop's early solo freestyles over "Hold On" by En Vogue was on a mixtape that fortuitously wound up with Dr. Dre; the influential producer was so impressed by the sample that he called Snoop Dogg to audition in 1991 for his label Death Row Records (then known as Future Shock).
 Former N.W.A affiliate, American rapper Tracy Lynn Curry, better known as The D.O.C., taught him to structure his lyrics and separate the themes into verses, hooks, and choruses.